evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 ## Performance

-The GMC Hummer EV Edition 1 Pickup delivers a jaw-dropping maximum power of 746 KW (1014 hp/1000 bhp) and a massive total torque of 1150 Nm (849 ft-lb).
+The GMC Hummer EV Edition 1 Pickup delivers a jaw-dropping maximum power of 746 KW (1014 hp/1000 bhp) and a massive total torque of 1150 Nm (849 lb-ft).
 This powerhouse can rocket from 0 to 100 km/h (0 to 62 mph) in just 3.5 seconds, showcasing its astonishing acceleration.
 Additionally, it achieves a top speed of 170 km/h (106 mph), making it a true marvel of engineering and performance.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 220 kWh and a net usable capacity of 213 kWh, providing an 7 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 220 kWh and a net usable capacity of 213 kWh, providing an 7 kWh buffer (3.2%) for battery protection.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 The [EPA range](../../../../guides/understandingrange/epa/) is 329 miles (529 km).
 The consumption is 1.5mi/kWh for the EPA standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.